2021 Niger floods

-In 2021, Niger has been affected by subsequent floods due to heavy rains, causing several deaths and widespread damage nationwide.
-Niamey is the most affected area.
-At least 62 people died, 60 were injured and 105,690 individuals have been affected by the floods.
-Most fatalities were reported in Maradi Region with 18 deaths.
+In 2021, Niger was affected by recurring floods caused by heavy rains, resulting in several deaths and widespread damage nationwide, with Niamey being the most affected area.
+As of August 23, 2021, at least 62 people died, 60 injured, and 105,690 individuals affected by the floods.
+Most of the fatalities were reported in the Maradi Region, with 18 deaths.

 Background

-Niger began to experience significant rains in midJune.
-Flooding was caused by heavy rainfall, which killed many people and destroyed thousands of homes across the country.
-Flooding was recorded in 413 communities spanning 77 communes in all regions of Niger, according to the Civil Protection.
-The floods killed at least 62 peoples and wounded 60 more.
-Some perished as a result of drowning in floodwaters, while others died as a result of falling structures.
-Flooding was also recorded in the DRC, Gambia, Chad, Nigeria, and Ghana.
-Floods have affected around 291,000 people in the Democratic Republic of the Congo.
-On August 19, flash floods slammed into Bukavu, the capital of South Kivu Province, killing one and leaving two people missing.
-Flooding has also impacted parts of neighboring North Kivu Province.
-Windstorms and flash floods have killed 12 persons and impacted 109,000 in Gambia.
-Flooding has affected 32,000 people in Nigeria's western, northern, and eastern regions, destroying hundreds of houses and crops and killing dozens.
+Niger began experiencing significant rainfall in mid-June 2021.
+The heavy rains caused widespread flooding, resulting in numerous deaths and the destruction of thousands of homes across the country.
+According to the Civil Protection, flooding was recorded in 413 communities spanning 77 communes in all regions of Niger.
+As of August 23, 2021, 62 people were killed, while 60 were injured.
+Some perished as a result of drowning in floodwaters, while others died due to falling structures.

+Flooding was also reported in several other African countries, including the Democratic Republic of the Congo (DRC), The Gambia, Chad, Nigeria, and Ghana.
+In the DRC, around 291,000 people were affected.
+On August 19, flash floods slammed into the North Kivu Province and Bukavu, the capital of South Kivu Province, killing one person and leaving two others missing.
+In The Gambia, windstorms and flash floods killed 12 individuals and affected 109,000.
+In Nigeria's western, northern, and eastern regions, flooding affected 32,000 people, killed dozens, and destroyed hundreds of homes and crops.

 History

 2016

-In 2016, Floods claimed the lives of at least 38 persons.
+In 2016, floods claimed the lives of at least 38 persons.
 The desert areas of Tahoua in the west, Agadez in the north, and Maradi in the south were the hardest hit.
-The floods affected more than 92,000 individuals.
 More than 92,000 people were affected by the floods.
-The 2016 floods in Niger were caused by wetland degradation, climate change, and excessive upstream dam outflow.
+The fatal disaster was resulted by wetland degradation, climate change, and excessive upstream dam outflow.
 Due to the large number of Nigerian refugees, the international humanitarian aid in Niger was centered on the Diffa area.
 Doctors Without Borders and UNICEF, on the other hand, joined the local and federal government response to the floods, mainly in the most hit areas of Maradi, Tahoua, Agadez, and Zinder.

-In October, the country was also affected by a cholera outbreak in two health districts in the Dosso area.

 2017

-Major floods struck the country in June.
-The most hit areas were Tillabéri and Niamey.
+Major floods struck the country in June 2017.
 There were 14 recorded deaths.
-In the worst-affected areas, three people were killed in Tillabéri, while one person was killed in Niamey.

-In mid-July, Heavy rain in the Tahoua region's departments of Tchintabaraden and Abalak caused serious floods, impacting over 20,000 people and inflicting catastrophic damage to crops in the area.
+In the worst-affected areas, three people were killed in Tillabéri, while one person died in Niamey.
+In mid-July, heavy rain in the Tahoua region's departments of Tchintabaraden and Abalak caused serious floods, impacting over 20,000 people and inflicting catastrophic damage to crops in the area.
 On August 26–27, continuous severe rains caused significant flooding, home devastation, and loss of personal possessions throughout Niger.
 In Niamey, two persons were killed.
 Since May, 38 people have perished as a result of the floods.